Supported Remote Authentication Methods

 Requirements

-• Step 1: You must provide your organization's Issuer URL (e.g. https://idp.domain.com) to Simply Voting staff.
-The Voting System will look for a discovery document with your OpenID metadata under https://idp.domain.com/.well-known/openid-configuration.
+• Issuer (provider) URL (e.g. https://idp.domain.com).
+The voting system will look for a discovery document with your OpenID metadata under https://idp.domain.com/.well-known/openid-configuration.

-• Step 4: You must configure https://customer.simplyvoting.com/auth.php as the Login Callback (where customer.simplyvoting.com corresponds to your Voting Website).
+• You must configure https://customer.simplyvoting.com/auth.php as the Login Callback in your identity provider (where customer.simplyvoting.com is your voting website).

-• Step 5: You must configure https://customer.simplyvoting.com as the Logout Callback (where customer.simplyvoting.com corresponds to your Voting Website).
+• You must configure https://customer.simplyvoting.com as the Logout Callback in your identity provider (where customer.simplyvoting.com is your voting website).

 Lightweight Directory Access Protocol (LDAP)